Isle of the Dead (Zelazny novel): Plot summary

 Sandow is jolted from his wealthy, indolent lifestyle by a series of messages, each accompanied by a picture of one of a number of people once important to him, and all dead for many years.
 Sandow realizes the pictures could be fake, and he has other obligations, one of which is responding to a call for help from a friend, Ruth Laris.
 In the course of investigating her disappearance, he receives another message that he will find all his friends "on the Isle of the Dead".
 The message is in Pei'an, addressed to Shimbo (the name of the Pei'an god connected with Sandow) and signed by Belion (Shimbo's traditional enemy in Pei'an mythology).

 Sandow soon learns that somebody has been stealing the memory records and tissue samples of people who died on Earth.
 These things are required of everyone who lives on Earth, so they can be recalled to life should the need arise.
 The six missing sets are of the people whose photos Sandow received.

 Visiting his Pei'an mentor Marling, who is dying, Sandow learns that his tormentor is Gringrin, another Pei'an who was denied communion with a deity despite passing almost all the tests.
 Gringrin vowed revenge on the other worldscapers, starting with Sandow.
 Somehow Gringrin has been able to unite himself with Belion.

-Sandow helps his mentor end his life with the glitten root ceremony, in which two telepaths take the hallucinogenic root and have a shared dream, from which only one returns alive.
+Sandow helps his mentor end his life with the glitten root ceremony, in which two telepaths take the hallucinogenic root, sharing a dream from which only one returns alive.
 This is also used for duelling between telepaths, which is what Sandow must do when he finds Gringrin.
 After the funeral, Sandow sets out for Illyria, the world he made which has the Isle of the Dead.

 Landing by stealth, and armed to the teeth, he sets out to walk the remaining distance to the Isle of the Dead.
 He now believes that Gringrin intended him to be lured there, and slowly humiliated before all the people who ever mattered to him.
 He is sure Gringrin has made a major mistake by staging this on a world Sandow made.
 All the forces on the planet will be allied with Sandow; he is the world's God.

 He comes upon Gringrin himself, alive but injured.
 Things have gone badly wrong.
 One of the recalled persons is Mike Shandon, a con man who is also a telepath, and a deadly enemy of Sandow's.
 He has persuaded the god Belion to abandon Gringrin and go to him.
 Apparently the Pei'an gods are real and Gringrin, attempting to ordain himself independently, asked for a creative spirit to come to him, but instead was chosen by Belion.
 Now, Belion's abandoned him and gone to Shandon.
 Gringrin wants to flee, but Sandow is determined to rescue as many of his friends as possible.